RGD (Arg-Gly-Asp) peptide, 5 mg

 Description

-This RGD peptide has been specifically engineered to spontaneously adhere to a variety of surfaces such as polystyrene (either tissue culture treated or non-treated), hollow fibers made of cellulose, glass, polycarbonate membranes and many other materials.
-This enables use in a wide range of cell culture applications.
+The binding of this peptide is mediated via a hydroscopic C-terminal sequence fused to the RGD motif, providing a multi-modal mechanism of action which optimizes cell attachment and activation via integrin receptors.
+This RGD peptide has been specifically engineered to spontaneously adhere to various surfaces such as polystyrene (either tissue culture treated or non-treated), hollow fibres made of cellulose, glass, polycarbonate membranes and many other materials.
+This enables enhanced use in a wide range of cell culture applications.

 Research Use Only